 Explore the Old Town

 You can walk through the Upper town any time of day (but bear in mind that some of the attractions have their working hours).
 From April until October every Saturday from 5 p.m. until 8 p.m. the main historical characters from Zagreb past walk by and you can have your photo taken with them.
 Catch the short funicular ride from Ilica up to the Old Town and definitely make your way back down through the only remaining gate from the Old Town, the Stone Gate.

-Zagreb Cemetery is another location which tourists like to visit.
-It is a heritage site famous for its arcades, pavilions and tombs which are real monuments of architecture.
+Mirogoj Cemetery is another location that tourists like to visit.
+It is a heritage site famous for its arcades, pavilions, and tombs which are real monuments of architecture.

 Take a break in Zrinjevac

 Zagreb’s most popular park is loved by locals and tourists alike.
 If you are tired of sightseeing just go to Zrinjevac and lie down on the grass.
 Don’t forget that from April until October every Saturday from 11 a.m. until 1 p.m. there are Promenade Concerts in Zrinjevac.
 You can also put on historical clothing and have your photo taken.
 During winter Zrinjevac has a wonderful entertainment program.

 Have a coffee on Saturday morning

 To have a coffee on Saturday morning in Zagreb is a custom of locals and a must-do thing.
 On the so-called Špica (the rush hour) all locals from different parts of the town come to the center of the city to drink coffee in one of the bars in Bogoviceva or Tkalciceva Street.
 Actually, anywhere in the center where you find a free table sit and observe a river of people.
 To truly fit in with the locals, dress well!